Vacancies and opportunities

 We are happy to share our vision of outstanding early years education, with you in return for your commitment to completing the volunteer induction process.

 If you are interested in Working with children from two to four years old, please contact us for the volunteer programme.

 Safeguarding requirements: keeping children safe in early years is our highest priority, and we require all adults, including volunteers, to adhere to our safeguarding and child protection procedures.
 We will require background checks and identity checks for anyone undertaking regular voluntary work in our nursery school, and volunteers will need to understand and adhere to our Code of Conduct for Volunteers.

-Current Vacancies at Slade Nursery School
+Slade Nursery School

 TIP FOR APPLICATIONS: